KyleDusch/DrawfromFlask/README.md

 # DrawfromFlask
-Utilizing Python and Flask in order to make a webpage.
+Utilizing Python and Flask in order to make a simple interactive webpage.

 Flask is a high performing front-end framework used by several top companies in the world.
-JavaScript is more ubiquitous ; however, Flask was extremely easy to use and build this *** website with.
+Flask was extremely easy to use and build this *** website with.

-Linode was super easy to use.
+Linode was seemless to integrate and develop the website in.
 I recently took some time to explore and learn Flask from Youtube videos as a challenge to then see if I could build a simple example of the framework.
 The goal then would be to develop and integrate a backend component, such as Django.